Yogeshkumar4/-Differential-Training-Of-Rollout-Policies/README.md

 # Differential-Training-Of-Rollout-Policies
 A common reinforcement learning approach to find optimal policies is through the estimation of value functions.
-Bertsekas[1] wrote an in- teresting paper arguing why it might be better to learn functions that measure the difference in value between states, rather than the value of states.
+Bertsekas[1] wrote an interesting paper arguing why it might be better to learn functions that measure the difference in value between states, rather than the value of states.
 In this exploratory project, we propose to validate this hypothesis by implementing the differential training method proposed by Bertsekas